Ever wondered about the different ways to meditate? There are so many styles to explore.

 Whether breathwork is new to you or you’ve been practicing for years, there’s many advantages to this powerful practice.

 While many find meditation calming, some still find it difficult to tame their thoughts.
-So particular breathwork techniques may be an easier option for finding calmness and peace in everyday life.
+So particular breathwork techniques may be an easier option for finding calmness and peace in everyday life, much like focused meditation.

 3. Loving Kindness Meditation

-Loving Kindness Meditation is a form of mindfulness meditation.
+Loving kindness meditation is also a form of mindfulness meditation.
 The object is to focus on positive emotions such as kindness, compassion, and love.

-The goal is to eventually extend these feelings to all beings, even those who might be somewhat difficult to love.
+The goal of this technique is to eventually extend these feelings to all beings, even those who might be somewhat difficult to love.

-This practice also helps to increase feelings of social connectedness and conscious awareness of one’s well-being.
+This loving kindness meditative practice also helps to increase feelings of social connectedness and conscious awareness of one’s well-being, similar to vipassana meditation for emotional insight.

-So, if you’re interested in trying Loving Kindness Meditation, here’s some things you can do to get you started.
+So, if you’re interested in trying loving kindness meditation, here’s some things you can do to get you started and learn how to meditate with intention.

 First, find yourself in a comfortable position either to sit or lie down.